-THE BOARD OF DIRECTORS RECOMMENDS A VOTE "FOR" PROPOSALS 1, 2, 3, 4, 6, AND 7 AND "FO DR" THE NOMINEES FOR DIRECTORS SET FORTH AS ITEM 5 AND FOR 2 YEARS FOR ITEM 8.
 Proposal 1: AMMA's acquisition of SCWorx Corp., pursuant to the Share Exchange Agreement, as amended, and the resulting change of control of AMMA, all as more fully described in the Proxy Statement.
 Proposal 2: AMMA's issuance of Preferred Stock Units comprised in the aggregate of (i) up to 900,000 shares of Preferred Stock, convertible into common stock at a rate of \$.20 per share (subject to adjustment), and (ii) warrants to purchase up to 22,500,000 shares of common stock, with an exercise price of \$.30 per share (subject to adjustment) for aggregate consideration of up to \$9,000,000, as a below market issuance (on an as converted basis) of more than 20% of the then issued and outstanding common shares of AMMA, all as more fully described in the Proxy Statement.
+Proposal 3: An amendment to the certificate of incorporation of AMMA to effect a reverse stock split of AMMA common stock sufficient in the judgment of the Board of Directors to result in a minimum bid price of AMMA's common stock of at least \$4.00 per share at the closing of the Acquisition, all as more fully described in the Proxy Statement (the reverse stock split ratio is articipated to be in the range of between 1/15 and 1/25 where the numerator is the number of new shares being issued and the denominator is the number of shares outstanding for which such number of new shares is being issued.
+The actual reverse stock split ratio will be determined by the Board of Directors and may be significantly higher or lower than such anticipated range.
+FOR AGAINST ABSTAIN Mark box at right if an address change or comment has been noted on this card.
 Proposal 4: An amendment to AMMA's 2016 Stock Option Plan to increase the number of shares of common stock available for issuance thereunder to 3,000,000 shares of common stock, on a post-split adjusted basis, all as more fully described in the Proxy Statement.
-FOR ☐ FOR ☐ AGAINST ☐ ABSTAIN D D Proposal 3: An amendment to the certificate of incorporation of AMMA to effect a reverse stock split of AMMA common stock sufficient in the judgment of the Board of Directors to result in a minimum bid price of AMMA's common stock of at least \$4.00 per share at the closing of the Acquisition, all as more fully described in the Proxy Statement (the reverse stock split ratio is anticipated to be in the range of between 1/15 and 1/25 where the numerator is the number of new shares being issued and the denominator is the 03.
-Joel D. Tracy number of shares outstanding for which such number of new shares is being issued.
-The actual reverse stock split ratio will be determined by the Board of Directors and may be significantly higher or lower Proposal 6: To ratify the appointment of Friedman LLP as the Company's independent than such anticipated range. registered public accounting firm for the year ending December 31, 2018.
-FOR AGAINST ABSTAIN ☐ FOR ☐ AGAINST ☐ ABSTAIN Proposal 7: To consider and approve, by a nonbinding advisory vote, the compensation of the Company's named executive officers.
-FOR AGAINST ABSTAIN Proposal 8: To recommend, by a nonbinding advisory vote, the frequency of holding an advisory vote on executive compensation. ☐ 2 YEARS ☐ 3 YEARS ☐ 1 YEAR ☐ ABSTAIN To consider and act on such other business as may properly come before the Meeting or any adjournment or postponement thereof.
-I plan on attending the meeting.
-CONTROL NUMBER $\longrightarrow$ Mark box at right if an address change or comment has been noted on this card.
-This Proxy should be marked, dated and signed by the stockholder or stockholders exactly as the stockholder's or stockholders' capacity should so indicate.
-If shares are held by joint tenants, as community property or otherwise by more than one person, all st Signature Date S ignature (if held jointly) ▲ PLEASE DETACH ALONG PERFORATED LINE AND MAIL IN THE ENVELOPE PROVIDED. ▲
+Proposal 5: To elect four (4) members of the Board of Directors of AMMA, all of whom are current directors, to hold office until the next annual meeting or until their respective successors are duly elected and qualified.
+01. Joe Gamberale This Prove should be marked ideted and signed by the stockholder or stockholders exactly as the stockholder's or stockholders' or ould sign.
+This Proxy should be marked, dated and signed by the stockholder or stockholders exactly as the stockholder's or stockholders' no capacity should so indicate.
+If shares are held by joint tenants, as community property or otherwise by more than one person, all sho capacity should so indicate.
+If shares are held by joint tenants, as community property or otherwise by more than one person, all sho gnature capacity should so indicate.
+If shares are held by joint tenants, as community property or otherwise by more than one person, all sho (if held jointly) capacity should so indicate.
+If shares are held by joint tenants, as community property or otherwise by more than one person, all sho (if held jointly) ND MAIL IN THE ENVELOPE PROVIDED. capacity should so indicate.
+If shares are held by joint tenants, as community property or otherwise by more than one person, all she SignatureDate